 How do I schedule an appointment?

-Pet owners who wish to have their pet cat or dog sterilized should complete the form at Spay Neuter Registration If you’re seeking sterilization surgery for a feral or community cat (an unowned cat who lives outside), please contact us at PGFeralFix@gmail.com.
+Due to the months-long wait list for free and low-cost spay/neuter surgery, we are not accepting new applications for appointments at this time.
+We hope to resume accepting new patients in the spring.
+If you’re seeking sterilization surgery for a feral or community cat (an unowned cat who lives outside), please contact us at PGFeralFix@gmail.com.

 What time is my appointment?